Cafeteria Flooring Vancouver, BC

 - Seamless cleanability: fewer trap points than grout-heavy floors

-- Appearance: modern, professional finishes for public-facing spaces
+- Appearance: cleaner, more professional public-facing finishes

 Where Cafeteria Flooring Makes the Biggest Impact